FortinoDiVinci/Software_Robotics_Nanodegree/report_lesson2.md

 #### 3. Inverse Kinematics <a name="1-3"></a>

 The Kuka KR210 is designed with a **spherical wrist**, which means that its last 3 joint axes intersect in a single point.
-This allows us to kinematically decouples the position and orientation of the end effector.
+This allows us to kinematically decouple the position and orientation of the end effector.

 We can divide the inverse kinematics problem into two steps :